 - Once you log into the account, Zoom Rooms is ready to be registered.

 There are plenty of other ways that IT can use Auto Advance (Mac) to streamline processes.
 Such as deploying headless Content Caching devices.
 There are countless applications for this in any workflow where IT would normally have to physically interact with a lot of computers, such as if you manually set up Mac computers before handing them off to employees.
-As the Kandji team continues to learn more about this new feature, we’ll build out more time-saving features so you can skip the tedium and streamline your workflows.

 The Kandji MDM solution already makes using Auto Advance for tvOS a breeze, and our team is excited to build support for the latest Apple features, like Auto Advance for Mac.
 With powerful features like zero-touch deployment, one-click compliance, and offline remediation, Kandji lets you get the most out of your Apple fleet, including everything you need to enroll, configure, and secure your devices.